Solo Leveling Ending Explained

 His current youth, paired with the fact that he still has the same incredible powers, makes Jin-Woo scary to the Rulers, and quite unpredictable.

-If he gets to grow again, he could potentially become too much for the Rulers, hence they propose that he transfers to another world that is better prepared for someone like him.
+If he gets to grow again, he could potentially become too powerful for the Rulers, hence they propose that he gets transferred to another world that is better prepared for someone like him.

 But there aren’t only negatives about Jin-Woo’s new age and appearance.